 Samuel Johnson

 Samuel Johnson, often referred to as Dr. Johnson, was an English writer who made lasting contributions to English literature as a poet, essayist, moralist, literary critic, biographer, editor, and lexicographer.
-He is perhaps best known for his publication 'A Dictionary of the English Language' (1755), which had a far-reaching effect on Modern English and has been described as one of the greatest single achievements of scholarship.
-Johnson's works and his literary criticism have earned him the reputation as one of the most distinguished men of letters in English history.
+He is best known for his dictionary of the English language, published in 1755.

 Books